-However, se existingcan accurately estimate the state of the indirectly identifying the state of the state of the uninstrumented leg poses some challenges.
-Therefore, most unilateral assistive devices lack awareness of the state of the state of the unassisted leg, which limits their ability to coordinate their behavior between both legs.techniques for may be able to provide accurate and robust estimates of the state of the uninstrumented leg while preserving user-friendly, unilateral sensorization.
+Though these existing techniques can accurately estimate the state of the instrumented leg, identifying the state of the uninstrumented leg poses some challenges.
+Thus, most unilateral assistive devices lack awareness of the state of the unassisted leg, which limits their ability to coordinate behavior between both legs.
+However, existing techniques for indirect sensing may be able to provide accurate and robust estimates of the state of the uninstrumented leg while preserving user-friendly, unilateral sensorization.